Embedded Delaunay tori and their Willmore energy: Introduction

-\end{theorem} Denote with $\mathcal S_1$ the space of smoothly immersed tori in $\mathbb R^3$.
+Denote with $\mathcal S_1$ the space of smoothly immersed tori in $\mathbb R^3$.
 As a consequence of the Euclidean isoperimetric inequality, the isoperimetric ratio is minimised exactly by any parametrisation of a round sphere.
+Indeed, the round sphere is the only closed stable constant mean curvature surface~\cite{MR731682}.
 On the other hand, each smoothly embedded closed surface in $\mathbb R^3$ can be smoothly transformed arbitrarily close to a round sphere.
-This can be done using a one parameter family of M\"obius transformations whose centres of inversion approach a point on the surface.
+This can be done using a one parameter family of M\"obius transformations whose centres of inversion approach a point on the surface (see \cite[Proposition~1]{scharrer:PhD} and \cite[Theorem~3.1]{yu2020uniqueness}).
 It follows that